New energy spaces

 At the same time we aim to reinforce the role of these energy sites, involving local stakeholders in all stages of the transformation process.

-The main evaluation criteria will be:
+The main evaluation criteria are:

-- the usability by the community;
+- usability by the community;

 - technological innovation.

 Using these criteria, on 21 April 2021 and 16 June 2021 the respective Selection Committees for the Fusina and Torrevaldaliga Nord power plant contests assessed the submitted projects and compiled the final rankings.
 Browse the map and find out more on the dedicated fact sheets.